AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/mean_waveforms/README.md

 use_C_Waves : True

 in create_input_json.py.
-The C_Waves tool can be downloaded from the [SpikeGLX download page] (http://billkarsh.github.io/SpikeGLX/#post-processing-tools).
+The C_Waves tool can be downloaded from the SpikeGLX download [page](http://billkarsh.github.io/SpikeGLX/#post-processing-tools).

 Waveform Metrics
 ================